codeceptjs/examples/README.md

 This repo contains tests for TodoMVC application.
-Tests can be executed via different backends.
+Tests can be executed via different helpers.

 ![](todo.png)